Battle of Brooklyn (college rivalry)

-The Battle of Brooklyn is the college sports rivalry between Long Island University and St. Francis College.
-The LIU Sharks and SFBK Terriers are both in the Northeast Conference and compete against each other in various sports.
-The Battle of Brooklyn is a fierce rivalry, which originated in men's basketball; while the two schools are rivals in all sports that both schools sponsor, the "Battle of Brooklyn" name is currently applied only to matchups in men's and women's basketball and men's soccer.
-The intensity of the rivalry is augmented by the proximity of the two universities, located less than a half-mile (about 500 m) apart in Downtown Brooklyn.
+The Battle of Brooklyn was the college sports rivalry between Long Island University and St. Francis College.
+The LIU Sharks and SFBK Terriers were both in the Northeast Conference and competed against each other in various sports.
+The Battle of Brooklyn was a fierce rivalry, which originated in men's basketball; while the two schools are rivals in all sports that both schools sponsor, the "Battle of Brooklyn" name is currently applied only to matchups in men's and women's basketball and men's soccer.
+The intensity of the rivalry was augmented by the proximity of the two universities, located less than a half-mile (about 500 m) apart in Downtown Brooklyn.
 The name of the rivalry is in reference to the first major battle of the American Revolutionary War, the Battle of Brooklyn.

 Prior to 2019–20, the rivalry involved LIU's Brooklyn campus, branded athletically as "LIU" or "Long Island" through 2012–13 and "LIU Brooklyn" from 2013 forward.
 With the 2019 merger of the athletic programs of LIU's two main campuses (Brooklyn and Post), creating the current LIU Sharks, the Battle of Brooklyn continues to be a pure geographic rivalry in basketball.
 The men's soccer rivalry is no longer a geographic "Battle of Brooklyn" because the merged LIU program chose to house that sport at the Post campus in Nassau County, New York.
+After the 2022-23 academic year, St. Francis Brooklyn ended intercollegiate sports, putting an end to the rivalry between the Sharks and Terriers.